ZhengjiaPu/Smart-Personal-Assistant-with-LLM/README.md

    - Upon startup, the Spring Boot application connects to the MySQL database.

    - The Spring Boot application exposes the API on port 8101 and the MySQL database listens on port 3306 (in Docker networks only).
+   - If you want to restart java app in docker: use dockerDeskTop

 4. **OpenAI API Key Configuration**

 The OpenAI API key is stored in the `.env` file.
 The project uses `Langchain4j` to integrate the GPT-3.5 Turbo model.